p-szymo/poetry_genre_classifier/README.md

         - POS tagging

 - Some of the words that the SVM model weighed the heaviest were surprising, given that they were mostly not among the top words overall:
+    - crazy
     - among
+    - nobody
-    - black
+    - form
-    - get
+    - look
     - dream
-    - look
+    - small
     - cry
-    - crazy
-    - leaf
-    - sing
+    - star

 ## 10 most common words after removing stopwords (# of appearances:
     'love'  (2,996)